-Table 13.2.
+Table 16.2.
 Bridge CNI plugin JSON configuration object

 Field Туре Description cniVersion string The CNI specification version.
-The 0.3.1 value is required. name string The value for the name parameter you provided previously for the CNO configuration. type string bridge string Specify the name of the virtual bridge to use.
+The 0.3.1 value is required. name string The value for the name parameter you provided previously for the CNO configuration. type string The name of the CNI plugin to configure: bridge . ipam object The configuration object for the IPAM CNI plugin.
+The plugin manages IP address assignment for the attachment definition. bridge string Optional: Specify the name of the virtual bridge to use.
 If the bridge interface does not exist on the host, it is created.
-The default value is cni0 . ipam object The configuration object for the IPAM CNI plugin.
-The plugin manages IP address assignment for the attachment definition. ipMasq boolean Set to true to enable IP masquerading for traffic that leaves the virtual network.
+The default value is cni0 . ipMasq boolean Optional: Set to true to enable IP masquerading for traffic that leaves the virtual network.
 The source IP address for all traffic is rewritten to the bridge's IP address.
 If the bridge does not have an IP address, this setting has no effect.
-The default value is false . isGateway boolean Set to true to assign an IP address to the bridge.
-The default value is false . isDefaultGatewa y boolean Set to true to configure the bridge as the default gateway for the virtual network.
+The default value is false . isGateway boolean Optional: Set to true to assign an IP address to the bridge.
+The default value is false . isDefaultGatewa y boolean Optional: Set to true to configure the bridge as the default gateway for the virtual network.
 The default value is false .
 If isDefaultGateway is set to true , then isGateway is also set to true automatically.

-Field Туре Description forceAddress boolean Set to true to allow assignment of a previously assigned IP address to the virtual bridge.
+Field Туре Description forceAddress boolean Optional: Set to true to allow assignment of a previously assigned IP address to the virtual bridge.
 When set to false , if an IPv4 address or an IPv6 address from overlapping subsets is assigned to the virtual bridge, an error occurs.
-The default value is false . hairpinMode boolean Set to true to allow the virtual bridge to send an Ethernet frame back through the virtual port it was received on.
+The default value is false . hairpinMode boolean Optional: Set to true to allow the virtual bridge to send an Ethernet frame back through the virtual port it was received on.
 This mode is also known as reflective relay .
-The default value is false . promiscMode boolean Set to true to enable promiscuous mode on the bridge.
-The default value is false . vlan string Specify a virtual LAN (VLAN) tag as an integer value.
-By default, no VLAN tag is assigned. mtu string Set the maximum transmission unit (MTU) to the specified value.
-The default value is automatically set by the kernel.
+The default value is false . promiscMode boolean Optional: Set to true to enable promiscuous mode on the bridge.
+The default value is false . vlan string Optional: Specify a virtual LAN (VLAN) tag as an integer value.
+By default, no VLAN tag is assigned. preserveDefault Vlan string Optional: Indicates whether the default vlan must be preserved on the veth end connected to the bridge.
+Defaults to true. vlanTrunk list Optional: Assign a VLAN trunk tag.
+The default value is none . mtu string Optional: Set the maximum transmission unit (MTU) to the specified value.
+The default value is automatically set by the kernel. enabledad boolean Optional: Enables duplicate address detection for the container side veth .
+The default value is false . macspoofchk boolean Optional: Enables mac spoof check, limiting the traffic originating from the container to the mac address of the interface.
+The default value is false .